Spoke 1

 The correlation is truly astounding.
 Not only do the peaks coincide at point 23, but the

 graphs rise and fall together thereafter!
-This causes the cc to attain
+This causes the correlation coefficient to attain

 the very high value of .82, which is way outside the realm of chance.